sourinkrpal/aicor-binder-tutorial/README.md

 This section shows **one of the possible ways** to add and visualize a robot inside a VRB lab, using **MuJoCo** as an example. **MuJoCo is not required** to use the VRB.

 You are free to use **any simulator, framework, or workflow** that fits your project, such as other physics engines, ROS-based setups, or custom viewers.
-The VRB does not enforce a specific software stack, this example is meant only to demonstrate the general idea of integrating a robot into a lab.
+The VRB merely provides infrastructure for hosting and interacting with virtual robot labs.
+This example demonstrates the general idea of integrating a robot into a lab.

 ### 4.1 Getting the Robot Model (MuJoCo Menagerie)